 One of the most common instances is when a customer buys a product from a specific company for the first time, the buyer may not have any prior knowledge about the company or even the product.
 More than 50% of the people in the nation want to have personal support before and after the purchase of the product.
 This is an arduous process and often disturbing for the seller.

 The mode of payment usually preferred by the Indian buyers is Cash On Delivery.
 People are still concerned about paying the money online.
 Online transactions via the gateways are often a failure and people do not usually trust them.
 It is a gruesome procedure for the companies to collect the cash manually as it is risky, an onus and also an expensive process.

 With the advancement in technology, smartphones are very common in India.

 Access to every corner of India is not available due to transportation barrier.
 Certain pin-codes are not available in the shipping address list and it becomes an indeed tedious task by the companies to reach to every citizen of the country.

 COD being the preferred mode it adds further obligation.
 As many as 80% orders of 2015 of Flipkart was placed with cash on delivery options, in which the small towns had a lead with 90% COD orders.

-As an ecommerce seller, you have to align strategies to counter these issues if you are selling to Indian buyers.
-You need a good IT vendors who provides a very good eCommerce website design service, and also mobile application development.
-After the IT part is done, you have to handle business processes like COD, returns, business margins etc. When this is done, majority of the operations will go smoothly.
+As an eCommerce seller, you have to align strategies to counter these issues if you are selling to Indian buyers.
+You need a good IT vendor who provides a very good eCommerce website design service, and also mobile application development.
+After the IT part is done, you have to handle business processes like COD, returns, business margins etc. When this is done, the majority of the operations will go smoothly.